zimmermann-kogadeeva-group/OmicsPredocCourse/README.md

 ```
 tmux
 ```
-Within the tmux session, run the following four commands to start the pipeline:
+Within the tmux session, run the following three commands to start the pipeline:
 ```
 module load snakemake Miniforge3
 eval "$(conda shell.bash hook)"
-cd ~/scratch/OmicsPredocCourse/
 snakemake --workflow-profile Profiles/Slurm
 ```
 The pipeline will be discussed in [here](Notebooks/00_pipeline.md).
 But before